plaintree/astro-map-fe/README.md

 The frontend has been implemented using React Native with Expo to create a mobile application.
 Material Dark theme is asserted by an UI library called [React Native Paper](https://callstack.github.io/react-native-paper/index.html) while [React Navigation](https://reactnavigation.org/) is used for switching tabs with fluid animation.

 For the design of the application, [react-native-snap-carousel](https://github.com/meliorence/react-native-snap-carousel) gives the ability to scroll cards on homepage horizontally.
-The map view is provided by [react-native-maps](https://github.com/react-native-maps/react-native-maps) so thet you can see the path of astronomical events when you click on the map view.
+The map view is provided by [react-native-maps](https://github.com/react-native-maps/react-native-maps) so that you can see the path of different astronomical events when you click on the map view.

 ## Minimum development requirement